-For a corporate tax entity that makes a frankable distribution in every franking period, the effect of the above formula is that a significant variation will occur where the benchmark franking percentage increases or decreases between franking periods by more than 20 percentage points.

-Examples 6 and 7 on the next page will help you to work out if there was a significant variation in your entity's benchmark franking percentage between franking periods.
+- For a corporate tax entity that makes a frankable distribution in every franking period, the effect of the above formula is that a significant variation will occur where the benchmark franking percentage increases or decreases between franking periods by more than 20 percentage points. - Examples 6 and 7 on the next page will help you to work out if there was a significant variation in your entity's benchmark franking percentage between franking periods.

-If there was a significant variation, print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2013.
+If there was a significant variation, print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2014.
 Complete the rest of section C.

-For the purposes of recording the benchmark franking percentage at G to J, the value stated should be worked out to two decimal places, rounding up if the third decimal place is 5 or more.

-Listed public companies that satisfy the criteria set out in subsection 203-20(1) of the ITAA 1997, and 100% subsidiaries of such companies, do not need to complete section C.
+- For the purposes of recording the benchmark franking percentage at to to to two decimal places, rounding up if the third decimal place is 5 or more. - Listed public companies that satisfy the criteria set out in subsection 203-20(1) of the ITAA 1997, and 100% subsidiaries of such companies, do not need to complete section C.

-If there was no significant variation, print X in the No box at Was there a significant variation in benchmark franking percentage between franking periods?
-You do not have to complete the rest of section C.
+If there was no significant variation, print X in the No box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2014.
+Do not complete the rest of section C.